2022 World Athletics U20 Championships – Men's 4 × 100 metres relay

 The men's 4 × 100 metres relay at the 2022 World Athletics U20 Championships was held at the Estadio Olímpico Pascual Guerrero in Cali, Colombia on 4 and 5 August 2022.

-25 national teams entered to the competition, with each team having a minimum of 4 and maximun of 6 athletes.
+25 national teams entered to the competition, with each team having a minimum of 4 and maximum of 6 athletes.

 Records

 U20 standing records prior to the 2022 World Athletics U20 Championships were as follows:

 Teams

-The 25 national teams entered a total of 136 athletes, Each team selected 4 athletes from their list in each round, however, the team selected for the round 1 could be made up of athletes entered by te nation in other events.
+The 25 national teams entered a total of 136 athletes, Each team selected 4 athletes from their list in each round, however, the team selected for the round 1 could be made up of athletes entered by the nation in other events.